alan-turing-institute/data-safe-haven/docs/roles/researcher/user_guide_guacamole.md

 :relative-images:
 ```

-## {{unlock}} Access additional virtual machines
+## {{unlock}} Access additional SRDs

-Your project might make use of additional virtual machines other than the main shared desktop.
+Your project might make use of further SRDs in addition to the main shared desktop.
 Usually this is because of a requirement for a different type of computing resource, such as access to one or more GPUs (graphics processing units).

 You will access this machine in a similar way to the main shared desktop, by selecting a different `Desktop` connection.